How to Get Cast in a ‘Spider-Man’ Movie

 “All the crew are friends.
 There’s no pressure.
 You get to make it up as you go along, and it’s about the joy of being this character.
 I was able to trick my ego to be occupied in a corner,” he continued.
 “I convinced the part of me that puts pressure on myself that it wasn’t needed and that we were just gonna go and have a laugh.”

-Zendaya, who plays the MJ to Holland’s Peter Parker, decided to audition for the part even though casting directors have repeatedly cast white women in the role.
-“I definitely went into it like, ‘Hopefully they’ll’—as they call it in the industry—‘go ethnic,’ Zendaya told Marie Claire.
+Zendaya, who plays the MJ to Holland’s Peter Parker, decided to audition for the part even though casting directors had repeatedly cast white women in the role.
+“I definitely went into it like, ‘Hopefully they’ll’—as they call it in the industry—‘go ethnic,’ ” Zendaya told Marie Claire.
 “I remember making the decision to straighten my hair.
 I didn’t know that they were going to be more diverse in their casting.
 I didn’t know that I was walking into a situation where they were already breaking the rules.
 You get so used to having to break the rules for people,” she said.

 Tom Holland, Zendaya, Jacob Batalon